Tiberiusmoon/Tib-s-guide-to-Windows-10/index.md

 ## **_3.Anti-Virus Check-up_**
 A common cause for errors is related to a virus infection on your system.
 Performing a full system scan is highly recommended.
-For the love of all that is roley poley please only install one antivirus on your system!
+-For the love of all that is roley poley please only install one antivirus on your system!
 Having more than one can do more harm than good.

 Press the Win key, type Defender and press enter.